Wednesday, 29th April 2026

 12:00pm - 2:00pm AEST

-Queensland’s innovation agenda is increasingly defined by delivery, not rhetoric — translating policy, investment and ideas into outcomes that drive productivity, resilience and growth across the state.
+Queensland’s innovation agenda is increasingly defined by delivery, not rhetoric- translating policy, investment and ideas into outcomes that drive productivity, resilience and growth across the state.

-This session will explore what good looks like in practice, bringing together government and industry leaders to examine how innovation is being enabled, funded and scaled across Queensland.
-Steven Minnikin, Minister for Customer Services and Open Data and Minister for Small and Family Business, will share the Queensland Government’s perspective on creating the right policy, data and digital foundations to support customer-centric services, regional innovation and economic diversification.
+The Hon.
+Steven Minnikin, Minister for Customer Services and Open Data and Minister for Small and Family Business, will share the Queensland Government’s perspective on creating the policy, data and digital foundations required to support customer-centric services, regional innovation and economic diversification.

 Grant Thornton